 Your tour commences this evening in Milan.
 A welcome drink and dinner are included in a local restaurant tonight.
 This is an ideal opportunity to get to know your fellow travellers.

 Our first stop is in beautiful Vicenza.
 Rich in history and culture, Vicenza was awarded UNESCO World heritage status principally due to the legacy left by the famous local architect Andrea Palladio.
 Considered one of the greatest architects of all time, you will find more than 16 of his palaces and villas scattered through the old town.
 In the glorious Piazza dei Signori, you will find the most beautiful of all the Basilica Palladiana.
-A local guide will join us for a walking tour of the medieval and renaissance town centre, and later you will have free time to explore and enjoy the excellent shopping down the central Corso.

 This afternoon we return to our Villa for time to relax before enjoying a grand evening celebrating the New Year in the hotel’s restaurant, 'Italian style'.